skyl/bonsai/index.md

 One Bonsai is a philosophy for maximizing software development productivity.
-One Bonsai is a collection of principles and practices that will help you maximize your team's productivity.
+One Bonsai is a collection of principles and practices that will help you maximize your team's potential to produce effective software.
-Create the best software, as quickly as possible, while maintaining joy, passion and inspiration using Bonsai.
+You can help create the best software, as quickly as possible, while maintaining joy, passion and inspiration using Bonsai.

 ## Influences and Prior Art